Stories & Narrative

 Chekhov's Gun

-A principle most often seen in drama that states that every element in a story must be necessary, and irrelevant elements should be removed.
+A dramatic principle stating that every element introduced in a story must be necessary and relevant to the narrative; irrelevant elements should be removed.

 Clarke's Third Law